Stlprime/SSH-Handler/README.md

 Alias: Creates Alias for Titles to reference

 Does Tell you directly if the host is reachable.

-You will need fzf
-apt-get install fzf
-or
-brew install fzf

 Still rough.
 Any modifications or updates wanted, let me know.